 According to IRS regulations, the cost of a ticket to such an event cannot be paid from your fund, even when only a portion of the ticket price is identified as tax-deductible and another portion as non-tax-deductible.
 Two examples illustrate this point:

-- If a nonprofit’s fundraising event is $250 per person, and the nonprofit states that $100 is tax-deductible and $150 is non-tax-deductible, you may not divide the event support between a donor-advised fund and your personal check.
+- If a nonprofit’s fundraising event is $250 per person, and the nonprofit states that $100 are tax-deductible and $150 is non-tax-deductible, you may not divide the event support between a Donor Advised Fund and your personal check.
 You must pay the full $250 personally.

 You may support the event by recommending a general operating grant so long as you do not attend the event.

 May I recommend a grant for membership dues?